eristoddle/WSO2-Docker-Compose/examples/README.md

 ### Build and deploy with Maven

-Run this in a parent app directory:
+Run this in a parent multi module app directory:
 ```
 mvn clean deploy
 ```